-One of the most common Fairhope dentist emergency situations is the severe tooth pain.
-If the pain is associated with fewer and swollen gums around the tooth, then you most likely have an infection.
+One of the most common Fairhope dentist emergencies is severe tooth pain.
+If the pain is associated with fewer swollen gums around the tooth, then you most likely have an infection.
 The toothaches are usually caused by dental caries, which is a bacterial disease that causes the demineralization of the tooth.
 Since the pain will not go away with painkillers unless you open the tooth canal and drain the pus, it is important that you pay a visit to an emergency dentist right away.
-Besides the tooth aches, jaw pain or experiencing pain while chewing are also considered emergencies.
+Besides toothaches, jaw pain or experiencing pain while chewing are also considered emergencies.
 In order to relieve some of the pain until the dentist can see you, you should apply a cold compress against the outside of your cheek.

-As a Fairhope dentist for emergencies we know broken, knocked out or chipped teeth are another emergency dental problem that need treatment right away.
+As a Fairhope dentist for emergencies we know broken, knocked out or chipped teeth are another emergency dental problem that needs treatment right away.
 If you have a broken tooth, then it is very important that you save as much of it as you can.
-Since, this dental problem is usually accompanied by bleeding, you should apply gauze to the area.
+Since this dental problem is usually accompanied by bleeding, you should apply gauze to the area.
 Alternatively, if you are bleeding a lot, then you should try to hold a clean handkerchief between the teeth and apply pressure on the area where you are bleeding.
-In order to prevent the mouth or jaw to swell, you should apply a cold compress against your cheek.
+In order to prevent the mouth or jaw from swelling, you should apply a cold compress against your cheek.

 If the tooth is completely knocked out, do not throw it away, but rather rinse it under water without removing any tissue from it.
 Because it will be very hard to place it back in by yourself, you will need to see a dentist as soon as possible, to increase your chances of reattaching it.
 In addition, if it is possible and it does not hurt a lot, you should place the tooth in its socket, before the dentist can see you.